 Guana Island is perhaps the most private of the BVIs: No more than 40 guests can stay on the islet’s 850 lush, untamed acres.
-Spend each day on a different beach; seven fringe the rugged Atlantic to the north and the calm Caribbean Sea elsewhere.
-If we had to pick a favorite, it would be White Bay, with its #nofilter blue water and confectioner’s-sugar sand.
-Most of the island is actually a nature preserve with dozens of hiking trails.
-Just don’t expect to see another soul on the scenic 90-minute climb over Sugarloaf Mountain.
-Guests do convene, however, for dinner: The Zuma- and Nobu-trained chef hosts torchlit buffets in the orchard and on the beach, serving seared pancetta with a tamarind glaze alongside Anegada lobsters and corn pie (both BVI specialties).
+Spend each day on a different beach (there are seven total), choosing between the rugged Atlantic to the north and the calm Caribbean Sea.
+If we had to pick a favorite, it would be White Bay, with its #nofilter blue water and confectioners' sugar sand.
+Most of the island is actually a nature preserve with dozens of hiking trails—just don’t expect to see another soul on the scenic 90-minute climb over Sugarloaf Mountain.
+Guests do convene, however, for dinner: The Zuma and Nobu-trained chef hosts torch-lit buffets in the orchard and on the beach, serving seared pancetta with a tamarind glaze alongside Anegada lobsters and corn pie (both BVI specialties).

 Fregate Island Private, Seychelles